mhasse1/rcforge/docs/genai-dev-standards-050.md

 These standards apply to rcForge v0.5.0 and later versions, which use the XDG-compliant directory structure.

+## Directory Structure Reference

+This document references the rcForge v0.5.0 XDG-compliant directory structure.
+For the mosst current and complete directory structure and detailed path information, please refer to the [File Structure Guide](./file-structure-050.md).

 ## 2. Project Overview

 - **Name**: rcForge